qlik-oss/core-website/README.md

 ### Recipes

-Recipes is a way for us to describe important concepts, it can be how to get data into your solution or how to decide when it is time to scale your QIX Engine instances, etc.

-Please look at the recipes inside the [recipes/](./docs/recipes) folder.
+A recipe typically answers a question of the form "_How do I ...?_".
+It is a way to describe important concepts in more isolation.

+One example can be: _How do I load my own data into QIX Engine?_

+More information on recipes is provided in the [Recipes Overview](./docs/recipes-overview.md).

-### Components
+### Core Components

-These components are packages and microservices that can be considered as being core parts of the offering.
-They are typically available as ready-to-use components (e.g. as Docker images or as npm packages).
-The components are developed to be generic and it is likely that they will be used in most solutions.
-Each such component is developed in a separate repo.
-Some of these components will be available as open source, and some may not.
-For example, the QIX Engine is only available as a Docker image while Mira will be open sourced.
+These are the core packages and microservices.
+They are typically available as ready-to-use Docker images.
+These components are developed to be generic and with the intention to be used in most solutions.
+Some of these components are available as open source, some are not.

+- [QIX Engine](https://hub.docker.com/r/qlikea/engine/) - The powerful associative indexing engine from Qlik.
+- [License Service](https://hub.docker.com/r/qlikea/license-service/) - License service required to run QIX Engine.
+- [Mira](https://hub.docker.com/r/qlikea/mira/) - The QIX Engine discovery service, https://github.com/qlik-ea/mira

+There are also several open source web-development libraries that are useful when working with Frontira:

+- [enigma.js](https://github.com/qlik-oss/enigma.js/) - Communication with QIX Engine.
+- [halyard.js](https://github.com/qlik-oss/halyard.js) - Simplifies data loading into the QIX Engine.
+- [after-work.js](https://github.com/qlik-oss/after-work.js) - Provides a unified testing framework for different test levels.
+- [picasso.js](https://github.com/qlik-trial/picasso.js) - Charting library streamlined for building visualizations on top of QIX Engine.

 ### Custom Qliktive Components